-When I tried to connect a 12.1 database from an Oracle client 9.2, it failed with ORA-28040: No matching authentication protocol.
+When I tried to connect to a 12.1 database from an Oracle client 9.2, it failed with ORA-28040: No matching authentication protocol.

-Same error may occur while you’re using old Oracle JDBC drivers, say ojdbc14.jar or below, to connect a 12c database.
-I’ll talk more about Oracle JDBC driver with ORA-28040 later in the post.
+Same error may occur while you're using old Oracle JDBC drivers, say ojdbc14.jar or below, to connect a 12c or 18c database.
+I'll talk more about Oracle JDBC driver with ORA-28040 later in the post.

 Let's see the content of ORA-28040.